Wat-Street/money-making/projects/orderbook/README.md

-# Order Book Instances
+# Ledger Instances

 ## Overview
-Order Book instances allow the ML team to forward-test their algorithms.
-An API and database are hosted on the PC that allows members to create instances of Order Books and tie specific algorithms to trade on them.
+Ledger instances allow the ML team to forward-test their algorithms.
+An API and database are hosted on the PC that allows members to create instances of Ledgers and tie specific algorithms to trade on them.

 ## API Features
 1. **`create_orderbook`**